TrudAX/denistrunin-blog/src/draft/performanceD365-tierperf/index.md

 ![Performance results](TierPerfTable.png)

+I also run the test in Tier3 and Tier4, and it seems they are similar to Tier2.

-Let's discuss these results
+Let's discuss these results:

+#### Single row operations

-- In operations that include a lot of small calls SQL Azure is slower(4-8 times) than a standard SQL Server.
+In operations that include a lot of small calls **SQL Azure** is slower(4-8 times) than a standard SQL Server.
 This probably happening due to a large latency.
-The difference looks dramatic(as typical X++ code often contains a lot of small selects statements), but in the latest releases Microsoft implemented a lot of caching classes, so for business operations it is not so critical in general
+The difference looks dramatic(as a typical X++ code often contains a lot of small selects statements), but in the latest releases Microsoft implemented a lot of caching classes, so for business operations it is not so critical in general.

+One of the real life example where you can see this differences may be a display method that contains multiple SQL statements added to a grid.
+Even with the caching it may dramatically slow down the form behaviour

+#### Multiple rows operations

 - No much difference in bulk operations(like **update_recordset**).
 They are also much faster compared to individual operation(e.g. row by row update).
 You may often see an advice to use these bulk operations by default, but I recommend to avoid this.
 The main issue is that **update_recordset** and **delete_recordset** are blocking operations and may stop the whole system if used in wrong way.
 And for the cloud system if will be very hard to troubleshoot and fix that.
 I wrote an article regarding this (link) and my advice is to use them only if you can measure the business operation benefit.